 Hi!
-I’m Ananya Nidamangala Srinivasa, a graduate student in the Zanders Lab, based in Kansas City, MO.
+I’m Ananya Nidamangala Srinivasa, a graduate student in the Zanders Lab through the University of Kansas Medical Center (Kansas City, MO).
 I currently work on trying to understand how the wtf meiotic drivers work in Schizosaccharomyces pombe.
 Meiosis is a specialized form of cell division that some diploid organisms use to make haploid gametes.
 In a heterozygous organism, post meiosis, each allele is assumed to be equally represented in the gamete population.
 This Mendelian allele transmission is a fundamental law of genetics.
 Meiotic drivers break this law by biasing their own transmission into the next generation.
 They actively or indirectly ensure a higher representation in the progeny.
 What I love about meiotic drive is the intra-genomic conflict, and the consequences this conflict has over evolutionary time scales.

 Beyond studying the wtfs, I want to make science more approachable through art and science communication.
 To this end, I’m trying to learn, improve, and effectively communicate popular science through my science blog and art.
 (Hopefully more to come here soon!)